odoonz/crm_oca_candidates/crm_salesperson_assign/README.rst

 Crm Salesperson Assign
 ======================

-Rules to assign salepeople to leads and opportunities
+Rules to assign salespeople to leads and opportunities

 Installation
 ============